zaiisao/Documentation/en/Audio Broadcast/start_live_audio_unity.md

    <div class="alert note"><ul><li>Android or iOS developers using Unity Editor for macOS or Windows must also copy the SDK file for macOS or the subfolder for Windows X86_64 to the specified directory.<li>Android developers also need to copy the AndroidManifest.xml and project.properties  from the directory of the sample project (./Assets/Plugins/Android/AgoraRtcEngineKit.plugin) to the directory of the Unity project (./Assets/Plugins/Android).
 The former is for adding project permissions; the latter is for setting project properties.<li>iOS developers also need to do the following steps: (You can find the sample code logic in <a href="https://github.com/AgoraIO/Agora-Unity-Quickstart/blob/master/audio/Hello-Unity3D-Agora/Assets/Editor/BL_BuildPostProcess.cs">BL_BuildPostProcess.cs</a>, or copy  this file to directory of your Unity project)<ul><li>Link the following libraries: <ul><li>CoreTelephony.framework<li>libresolv.tbd<li>libiPhone-lib.a<li>CoreText.framework<li>CoreML.framework<li>Accelerate.framework</li></ul><li>Ask for the following permissios: NSMicrophoneUsageDescription</div>

-## Implement a basic audio broadcasting
+## Implement a basic live interactive streaming

-This section provides instructions on using the Agora Voice SDK for Unity to implement a basic audio broadcasting, as well as an API call sequence diagram.
+This section provides instructions on using the Agora Voice SDK for Unity to implement the live interactive streaming, as well as an API call sequence diagram.

 ![](https://web-cdn.agora.io/docs-files/1576224606319)

 ### 1. Create the UI

-Create the user interface (UI) for an audio broadcasting in your project.
+Create the user interface (UI) for the live interactive audio streaming in your project.
 If you already have one UI in your project, skip to [Get the device permission (Android only)](#permission) or [Initialize IRtcEngine](#initialize).

 We recommend adding the following elements to the UI: